Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 ### When you resume a previous playback it do not keep the language of your choice

-On Kodi 18.x is a known bug, the Kodi 18.x framework does not allow to fix this problem.
-Then can't be solved in any way.
 If you prefer you can try to disable `Remember audio / subtitle preferences` in the addon Playback settings, in this way leaves the choice of language to Kodi, so you will need to manually select the exact audio language.